Holguin, Cuba: Ultimate Travel Guide

 4. Marvel at the Catedral de San Isidoro

-Facing the Parque las Flores in the heart of historic Holguin, Catedral de San Isidoro – more commonly referred to as the Cathedral of Holguin – one of the most historic buildings in the city.
+Facing the Parque las Flores in the heart of historic Holguin, Catedral de San Isidoro – more commonly referred to as the Cathedral of Holguin – is one of the most historic buildings in the city.
 Originally built in the early 1800s, the church has undergone various restorations but retains its gorgeous and historic details inside and out.

 Things To Do in Holguin Province